juntylpro1/secure-enterprise/access-project.md

 ## Assigning access in the console
 {: #console-project-service}

-To assign access to the project service, complete the following steps:
+To assign access to the {{site.data.keyword.cloud_notm}} Projects service, complete the following steps:

 1. In the {{site.data.keyword.cloud_notm}} console, click **Manage** > **Access (IAM)**, and then select **Access groups**.
 1. Select the access group that you want to assign access to, then go to **Access** > **Assign access**.